liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Usage.rst

 [**S**] To initialize the serial NVECTOR module, the user must call the function FNVINITS with the argument KEY = 4.

-.. c:function:: SUBROUTINE FNVINITS(KEY, NEQ, IER)
+.. f:subroutine:: FNVINITS(KEY, NEQ, IER)

    Initializes the Fortran interface to the serial NVECTOR module.